 If you are planning a DIY wedding, I recommend downloading the free Bridebook wedding planning App.
 Its easy to use and can help with all your ‘Wedmin’ from organising your budget and wedding suppliers to sorting out your wedding guest list and gift list.
 You can also contact suppliers direct through the app or allocate wedding tasks to friends and family.
 Download the app via Apple’s App store or Google Play, add your venue of choice Shoreditch Studios or Kachette then you can get planning.
 Also check our Q&A with Bridebook’s Bethany Wright.

 Confetti is an industry leading UK wedding blog and wedding magazine that has been around since 1999.
 As well as the usual real weddings, supplier listings and wedding inspiration, Confetti also has a shop with thousands of cheap personalised gifts for sale.
 There is also pages dedicated to menswear and grooms wear which is surprisingly hard to find on most wedding websites.
 I also recommend spending time on their comprehensive Q&A’s page which is searchable by tags.
-Confetti are owned by Ocean Media Group who also host London Bridal Fashion Week which takes place at Excel 24th to 26th March and The National Wedding Show at Olympia London 15th - 17th February.
+Confetti are owned by Ocean Media Group who also host London Bridal Fashion Week and The National Wedding Show.

 Gay Wedding Blog

 The Gay Wedding Blog are relative newcomers on the scene.
 After noticing a hole in the market, wedding photographer Eva decided to create a space for LGBTQ+ wedding inspiration which breaks stereotypes and present gay weddings that are modern, elegant, original and fun.
 Eva’s blog has already started to build a strong social presence and will no doubt be on everyone’s radar soon.
 Shoreditch London just signed up as a supplier to show our support!